6 December 2016

 14-15 July 2016

-6th Meeting of the Committee on the Evaluation of ARPA-e: The Committee on the Evaluation of ARPA-e will hold its next meeting in Washington, DC.
-All committee meeting sessions will be closed deliberations (no public data gathering activities).
+6th Meeting of the Committee on the Evaluation of ARPA-e: The Committee on the Evaluation of ARPA-e held its last meeting in Washington, DC.
+All committee meeting sessions are closed deliberations (no public data gathering activities).
 Learn more about this project.

 SBIR/STTR and the Commercialization Challenge: During this workshop federal agencies described initiatives to support the commercialization of SBIR and STTR technologies, explored challenges faced by entrepreneurs, and considered how to better track the outcomes of SBIR and STTR awards.
 View agenda, presentations, and webcast.